innot/argparseDecorator/docs/source/usage.rst

     cli.execute("foobar baz")    # this will raise an Exception

 .. note::
-    The list of choices is parsed using the python eval_ function.
+    The list of choices is parsed using the python :external:func:`eval` function.
-    It can be anything that returns a sequence of items, e.g. ``range(1,4)`` would be a valid value for choices.
+    It can be anything that returns a sequence of items, e.g. :code:`range(1,4)` would be a valid value for choices.

 Metavar
 +++++++

 When ArgumentParser generates help messages, it needs some way to refer to each expected argument.
-By default, ArgumentParser objects use name of the argument as the "name" of each object.
+By default, ArgumentParser objects use name of the argument as the :code:`name` of each object.
 By default, for positional argument actions, the dest value is used directly, and for optional argument actions, the dest value is uppercased.
 For example